Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Brief outline of the RM331

 \subsubsection{Charged currents}

 In the quark sector, the charged currents relevant for our calculation are given by the following Lagrangian

-where the family indexes $a$ runs over 1, 2 and 3, whereas $i$ and $l$ run over 1 and 2.
+where the family index $a$ runs over 1, 2 and 3, whereas $i$ and $l$ run over 1 and 2.
 Also $V_{\text{CKM}}^q=V_L^{u\dagger} V^d_L$ stands for the Cabibbo-Kobayashi-Maskawa matrix, with the mixing matrices $V^{u}_L$ ($V^{d}_L$) transforming the left-handed up (down) quarks flavor eigenstates into their mass eigenstates.
 It is assumed that the new quarks are given in their diagonal basis.
-Note that the doubly charged gauge boson $U^{\pm\pm}$ does not couples with the top quark.
+Note that the doubly charged gauge boson $U^{\pm\pm}$ does not couples to the top quark.